fluent/fluent-plugin-kafka/README.md

 ### Buffered output plugin

 This plugin uses ruby-kafka producer for writing data.
 This plugin is for v0.12.
 If you use v1, see `kafka2`.
+Support of fluentd v0.12 has ended. `kafka_buffered` will be an alias of `kafka2` and will be removed in the future.

     <match app.**>
       @type kafka_buffered